projectbuendia/buendia/openmrs/README.md

 ##### Python and python-mysqldb
 You might already have python pre-installed on your OS.
 If so you only need to add the mysql connector.

+  * AMI Linux: `sudo yum install -y mysql-devel python-devel MySQL-python gcc; sudo easy_install MySQL-python`
-* Linux: `sudo apt-get install python python-mysqldb`
+  * Debian Linux: `sudo apt-get install python python-mysqldb`
   * Mac OS: There are different ways of installing mysql connector.
 Please refer to this [Mysql Page](https://dev.mysql.com/doc/connector-python/en/)

 ##### IntelliJ IDEA
   * Download the Community Edition at https://www.jetbrains.com/idea/download/ and follow the [setup instructions](https://www.jetbrains.com/idea/help/basics-and-installation.html#d1847332e131).